nicheware/clj-guidelines/README.md

 **Rationale**

-Given this rule  defines a dependency relationship based on the namespace hierarchy, it makes it easy to reason about any expected calling dependencies between namespaces within a hierarchy without the need to exam any of the functions in the namespaces.
+Given this rule  defines a dependency relationship based on the namespace hierarchy, it makes it easy to reason about any expected calling dependencies between namespaces within a hierarchy without the need to examine any of the functions in the namespaces.

 The rule as defined has an implication that namespaces in a hierarchy have a composition relationship - i.e. a parent namespace is composed of its child namespaces. i.e. Any function within a parent namespace may call any function within a child namespace.
 A child cannot call its parent (or ancestor) so results in a more standalone component grouping of functions (and namespaces)

 An implication of this rule is that you could not define `protocols` in the parent then have implementations of them in child namespaces.
 This is a convention in some projects.

-The alternative is to instead have the protocols in a sibling of the parent, and reference them from all other siblings.
+The alternative is to instead have the protocols in a child of the parent, and reference them from all other children.
 So the protocols and namespaces using those protocols are still grouped under the same parent, but there is no child -> ancestor calling dependency.

 **Examples**